yatharth25/android_dynamic_icon/README.md

 2. Run `flutter pub get`
 3. Add your all icons on `android/src/main/res/drawable` folder
 4. For having multiple app icon in your app you should note following:
-    * For each icon, you must declare an activity-alias in `AndroidManifest.xml` (see example below)
+    * For each icon, you must declare an activity-alias in `AndroidManifest.xml` (see example in point 5)
-    * All activity alias name must start with `MainActivityAlias`(for default icon) & `MainActivityAlias{iconName}`(iconName is name of icon)
-    * `android.intent.action.MAIN` should be removed from main activity
-    * The activity alias for default icon should be enabled true always and all others should be false
-    * The icon name you pass in the method must be in the `AndroidManifest.xml` as activity alias
-    * Declare a list of string (your new alternative app icons)
-	* There is no need to add default icon in list of icons
+    * For each icon you add, make a `ExampleIcon.kt` file below `MainActivity.kt` file (see example in point 6)
 5. Update `android/src/main/AndroidManifest.xml` as follows:

 	```xml